 All monies spent are regularly reviewed by the PE Leader and the Head teacher.
 This ensures that the Sport Premium is directly impacting on the physical education provision and quality of sport, teaching and learning at St Francis Primary School.
 Below you will find documents which show the amount of money we receive and how this money has been spent.
 Below you will also find information on the impact of the funding.

 The current 2018 – 2019 budget is a working document which across the school year is amended and added to when necessary.
+Our budget is £17,590 for this year and impact reports and proposed funding allocation can be found on our sports premium page.

 How to use the PE and sport premium